 Capital markets transactions

-From 1 January 2021, continuity of the prospectus regime, transparency rules and listing rules in the UK’s primary markets is ensured by way of legislation.
+Since the end of the transition period, continuity of the prospectus regime, transparency rules and listing rules in the UK’s primary markets is ensured by way of legislation.
 The effect of the Market Abuse Regime (MAR) is also replicated by legislation.

 - have securities admitted to trading, or have applied to admit securities to trading, on a UK regulated market or admitted to listing in the UK; or